nightwatchjs/nightwatch/README.md

 ```sh
 $ npm install nightwatch
 ```
-This will install the latest stable version - [`v1.0.19`](https://www.npmjs.com/package/nightwatch/v/1.0.19).

-- to install the [beta version](https://www.npmjs.com/package/nightwatch/v/1.1.8) with the latest features run `npm install nightwatch@1.1.8`.
 - add `-g` if you wish to install Nightwatch globally on your system.

 __From GitHub__:
 ```sh